The horizontal stick figure you see below is featured in three variations on the theme:

-As you can see, the symbol has an arrow, a horizontal line known as the reference line, and a tail at one end that forks off in two directions.
-The arrow is attached to a leader line and always points to the location where of the joint, hole or other spot to be welded.
-For example:
+First, the symbol has an arrow, which points to the location of the weld.
+Then there's a horizontal line known as the reference line, and a tail at one end that forks off in two directions.
+The arrow includes what's called a leader line, which connects it to the reference line.
+The forked end of the horizontal line is where instructions are written and is optional.

 This location is important.
 When the weld symbol sits below the reference line, it means the weld is performed on the "arrow side" of the joint.
 In the next drawing, a fillet weld is specified on the side of the joint nearest to the arrow.

 If the weld symbol appears on top of the reference line, then the weld should be made on the opposite side of the joint from where the arrow points.
 Here's an example:

 And if the shape appears on both sides of the reference line, as shown below, it specifies a weld for both sides of the joint.

 Numerous weld symbols have been devised to represent all the different joint or weld types used in the trade.
 Here are the most common ones:

 If you're not familiar with welds and joints, be sure to check out those topics in the green menu box located on the top right side of this page.
 And since it takes time to memorize and interpret all these symbols, it's a good idea to print out or photocopy a chart with both the symbols and drawings of the completed welds.
 For a sample chart, click here.

 Numbered dimensions for a weld are indicated on one or both sides of the weld symbol (which is why the reference line is long).
 For instance:

 In most cases, the weld width is located left of the weld symbol.
 (As explained in Anatomy of a Weld, the width is measured using one or both legs of a weld.)
 The length of the weld is written on the right side.
 Often, no length is indicated, which means the weld should be laid down from the beginning to the end of the joint, or where there's an abrupt change in the joint.